-LID Consulting recently completed a set of ESD design guidelines for a Melbourne growth area council.
+LID Consulting recently completed (in collaboration with Trí Spatial Planning Pty Ltd.) a set of ESD design guidelines for a Melbourne growth area council.
 These guidelines provide certainty to Council officers, consultants and developers in relation to ESD requirements in all development types, while also improving the sustainability performance of all developments in the council area.
 They represent the most comprehensive set of ESD guidelines covering all development in a growth-area-Council that we were aware of at the time of preparation.

 Completed November 2019

 Our ESD guidelines for subdivision developments include only the most practical, easy to understand and simple to implement recommendations.
 Our guidelines are drawn from our own experience, research on existing guidelines and ESD tools including EnviroDevelopment and Green Star Communities.
 Note that currently there is only one instance of these tools being used in over 50 subdivision developments in the subject growth area municipality.
 We understand that complex technical documentation can be a barrier to implementation and our passion is to ensure that our guidelines are understandable in a way that increases their use.
 Too often sustainability concepts are lost or rejected from projects because of their complexity.

 The inclusion of ESD dwellings guidelines to be incorporated with the existing housing design guidelines implementation process.
 This is a workable measure to raise the standard in dwellings beyond the almost zero ESD initiatives in the many housing estate – housing design guidelines we reviewed.
 The recommended ESD dwelling guidelines incorporate aspects that are being included in all of the subdivisions and are considered better performing in terms of ESD, as well as some other inexpensive simple initiatives.
 Click here to see a breakdown of requirements and recommendations for ESD dwellings guidelines.